‘Y&R’ Spoilers: Graham Teams Up With Victor, Nick Becomes A Target, Hilary Back With Jordan?

 — Young and Restless (@YandR_CBS) September 12, 2017

 While Ashley tries to dig dirt about Graham with Ravi’s help, Dina will hear about Jack’s relationship with Nikki.
 Spoilers suggest Dina will not be in favor of her son’s love interest.
 Spoilers also suggest Graham will pit Genoa City’s powerful families against each other.
 Graham seems to have a clear purpose in mind.
 Spoilers tease he will bide his time and strike a deal with Victor.
 If the deal with the Abbotts fails, having The Moustache on his side would be useful to him.
-Y&R spoilers reveal Victor will receive evidence of Nikki’s betrayal, given his hatred for Jack it wouldn’t be surprising if he agrees to an alliance with Graham.
+Y&R spoilers reveal Victor will receive evidence of Nikki’s betrayal.
+Given his hatred for Jack, it wouldn’t be surprising if he agrees to an alliance with Graham.

 Marital Issues

-Y&R spoilers for next week reveal marriage counseling wouldn’t be productive for Cane and Lily.
+Y&R spoilers for next week reveal marriage counseling won’t be productive for Cane and Lily.
 Spoilers tease Lily will walk out on Cane since she doesn’t see the point of fighting for their marriage.
 Her husband is going to have a child with another woman and this is grating on her nerves.

 After the counseling session, Juliet will pay a Cane a visit.
-Cane eventually confides to Juliet, and vent out his anger.
+Cane eventually confides to Juliet and vents his anger.
 Spoilers reveal Juliet will use this opportunity to win Cane’s affection.
 If Cane’s marriage ends, there’s a big chance the two of them will be a couple.
 Y&R spoilers reveal Cane and Juliet will end up sharing a kiss.

 Today on #YR, Cane gets into it with Victoria and tensions mount between Devon and Mariah.
 WATCH FULL EPISODE: https://t.co/xV5zb198UI pic.twitter.com/MknudBdGWM